 The Survey Still Rules

-Employee engagement surveys are one of the best tools companies have for getting feedback on everything from morale and performance to deciding what should be on the menu for lunch.
+An employee survey is one of the best tools companies have for getting feedback on everything from morale and engagement to deciding what to have for lunch.

-With “employee engagement” having long been a metric for workplace satisfaction, Gartner reports that, “80% of senior leaders believe good employee engagement is a critical part of achieving business objectives,” and that, “74% (of organizations) will still use formal, large-scale surveys to gauge employee engagement.”
+“Employee engagement” has long been a metric for workplace satisfaction.
+Gartner reports that 80% of senior leaders believe good employee engagement is a critical part of achieving business objectives.
+They also reveal that, 74% (of organizations) will still use formal, large-scale surveys to gauge employee engagement.

-While survey results remain a vital indicator of employee morale and business health, surveys themselves face the same challenges that trouble internal communications in general: a struggle to digitize processes, low participation levels, and a lack of reach to all employees.
+Survey results remain a vital indicator of employee morale and business health.
+But surveys themselves face the same challenges that trouble internal communications in general.
+There's a struggle to digitize processes, low participation levels, and a lack of reach to all employees.
 These hurdles are especially frustrating to internal communicators already pressed for time and resources.
 However, abandoning one of the few established methods of receiving employee feedback isn’t a solution.
 In fact, despite the difficulties, employee engagement surveys remain one of the few direct channels for workers to share their cares and concerns with management.

 So, how do communications professionals optimize employee engagement surveys?

 Making It Count

 This was the question posed to Troy Griggsby, Communications & Brand Manager of US AutoLogistics (USAL).
 Based in Houston, Texas, USAL has more than 600 employees who deliver automobiles to dealerships across the United States.
-With over 80 percent of USAL’s workforce on the road and often disconnected from the corporate office, getting feedback was a challenge for Griggsby and his team.
+With over 80% of USAL’s workforce on the road and often disconnected from the corporate office, getting feedback was a challenge for Griggsby and his team.

 “We had to find ways to be present and engaged with our driving associates despite the miles separating us.
 Developing a mobile communication solution was a no-brainer, and many of our associates asked for it.
 We found Staffbase to be a simple, elegant solution to add to our communication toolkit,” says Griggsby.

 USAL’s employee app based on Staffbase, Flipper, quickly became a company-wide hit.
-With employees active both on personal phones and company-issued tablets, Flipper’s adoption rate is currently at 94 percent.
+With employees active both on personal phones and company-issued tablets, Flipper’s adoption rate is currently at 94%.
 Yet, the enthusiasm for the app has not stopped there.

 An App for Employee Engagement Surveys